Gospel piano lessons can be a bit difficult to come by. In the past, there were a number of online courses teaching gospel piano.

 things that will really help you if you know them.

 In order to play gospel or worship music, you need to learn chords.
-Chords are what you'll be reading, creating around, listening for, etc.
+Chords are what you'll be reading, creating around, listening for, etc. (This is also the first thing I recommend on my How to Play Gospel for Beginners page.)

 For gospel, you need to know more than the major and minor chords.
 Lots of writers of gospel or worship music are very creative with their chords.
 So there are lots of interesting types.